neuoy/KSPTrajectories/CONTRIBUTING.md

 #### Building

 If your reference paths are set up correctly, then building the project should be as simple as Clicking Build -> Build Solution.
-If `KSPDEVDIR` and/or `KSPBACKPORTDIR` is set, then the output path will be the `\GameData\Trajectories\Plugin\` subdirectory of your KSP install.
+If your env variables are set, then the output path will be the `\GameData\Trajectories\Plugin\` subdirectory of the relative KSP install.
 If not, you have to configure the output path yourself in Properties -> Build -> Output Path.

-You can use the configuration menu to switch between `Debug` and `Release` for KSP1.4.x to 1.7.x and also `Debug 1.3` and `Release 1.3` for KSP1.3.1
+You can use the configuration menu to switch between `Debug` and `Release` for KSP1.8.x up, `Debug 1.7` and `Release 1.7` for KSP1.4.0 to 1.7.2 and also `Debug 1.3` and `Release 1.3` for KSP1.3.1

 When building in debug mode, an additional file is created containing the debug symbols, which is necessary for Unity debugging.
   - For KSP 1.8 and later, this file has the ending `.pdb`.